majidsoorani/chrome_holocron/README.md

 1.  **Configure Extension Options**
     - Right-click the Holocron icon in your Chrome toolbar and select **Options**.
     - Fill in the required fields for your desired connection types (SSH, OpenVPN, etc.).
+    - To use the AI rule suggestion feature, navigate to the "Settings & Logs" tab and enter your API key for the desired service (e.g., GitHub Models).
     - Click **Save Settings**.

 ## Security Considerations